-The following section describes potential payments and benefits to our named executive officers under our compensation and benefit plans and arrangements upon termination of employment or a change of control of our Company as of December 31, 2010.
+The following section describes potential payments and benefits to our named executive officers under our compensation and benefit plans and arrangements upon termination of employment or a change of control of our Company as of December 31, 2011.
 In addition, certain of our compensatory plans contain provisions regarding the acceleration of vesting of equity awards.
-The Compensation Committee under certain circumstances is authorized to accelerate the vesting of stock options and SARs and to modify outstanding stock options and SARs.
+The Compensation Committee is authorized to accelerate the vesting of stock options and SARs and under certain circumstances to modify outstanding stock options and SARs.
 The Compensation Committee also has the authority to accelerate vesting of restricted stock, stock units and LTIP Units as well as authorize discretionary severance payments to our named executive officers upon termination.

-As of December 31, 2010, none of our named executive officers had an employment agreement with our Company.
+None of our named executive officers have an employment agreement with our Company.
 Messrs.
 A. Coppola, O'Hern, E. Coppola and Bayer each have a management continuity agreement which provides for change of control benefits as described below.
-Our Company entered into separation agreements with Messrs.
-Grossi and Genovese whereby they each resigned from all employment with our Company, effective April 30, 2010 and September 17, 2010, respectively, and received the severance benefits outlined below.
+Our Company entered into a separation agreement with Ms. Gotsis whereby she resigned from all employment with our Company, effective May 31, 2011, and received the severance benefits outlined below.

-Regardless of the manner in which a named executive officer's employment terminates, he is entitled to receive all accrued, vested or earned but deferred compensation and benefits during his term of employment.
-The information below sets forth the additional payments and/or benefits to our named executive officers under the specified circumstances.
+Regardless of the manner in which a named executive officer's employment terminates, he or she is entitled to receive all accrued, vested or earned but deferred compensation and benefits during his or her term of employment.
+The information below sets forth the additional payments and/or benefits to our named executive officers under the specified circumstances, except for Ms. Gotsis whose severance benefits are governed by her separation agreement.
+As of December 31, 2011, Messrs.
+A. Coppola, O'Hern, E. Coppola and Bayer had outstanding performance-based LTIP Units, stock units and vested SARs while Mr. Brant had outstanding stock units and vested SARs.